puppetlabs/puppet-docs/source/puppet/4.1/reference/modules_publishing.markdown

 To build your module:

 1. Run `# puppet module build <MODULE DIRECTORY>`.
-A .tar.gz package will be generated and saved in the module’s pkg/ subdirectory.
+A .tar.gz package will be generated and saved in the module's pkg/ subdirectory.
 For example:

 ~~~
 # puppet module build /etc/puppetlabs/puppet/modules/mymodule